Homepage > Journal > What is interface consistency? Interface design and aesthetics

 • Content continuity

 As a consequence, different adaptation strategies are needed.
 In the article "User Interface Design Adaptation," Fabio Paterno distinguishes the five most typical ones.
-He breaks them down according to the criterion of the effect on the User Interface.
-These are:
+He breaks them down according to the criterion of the effect on the user interface.

 • Rearrangement, e.g., by changing the layout